 Richard spoke with an orthotist friend of his who said he could help create a prototype.
 What made the heel lift unique was the 1/8th inch peel-able layers so it could adjust to someone’s individual needs — this later became known as the Adjust-A-Lift®.
 Richard took the Adjust-A-Lift® heel lift prototype to various doctors who expressed interest in the heel lift.

 Over the next year, Richard learned how to sell the heel lifts while his friend learned how to make more of them.
 After that, Richard bought out his friend’s share of the business and for the first seven years he ran it completely on his own.
-(He now has two full time and three part time employees in addition to himself).
+Today he has two full time and three part time employees.

 From Heel Lifts to Shoe Inserts: The Growth of Warwick Enterprises